Posts

 A Comedian in Texas (and the benefits of Bourbon Whiskey)

 The day a highly disheveled and ridiculous looking Henry Snook first thought he might be a comedian was the day he stood in the dock waiting to be sentenced.
 Those had been the judge’s words after all.
 Standing in a strangely lopsided way the pink six-inch stiletto, so pink it would send shocking spiraling into space, was so small it screwed up his right foot in a painful ball.
 Obviously on the wrong foot and pointing outwards, the right footed calf length, hand tooled leather, cowboy boot, with two-inch heel, on his left foot, was absurdly floppy being made for a giant that he hoped he would never meet again.
 Both were brand new.
 The four inch discrepancy between the height of his right and left feet was obviously the cause of his asymmetrical stance.
-All the evidence had been heard and the testimony of those involved including the blonde salesgirl , the giant, the giant’s wife, the Car Lot owner, the patrolman , the custody sergeant and the owner of the steer had been note...
+All the evidence had been heard and the testimony of those involved including the blond salesgirl , the giant, the giant’s wife, the Car Lot owner, the patrolman , the custody sergeant and the owner of the steer had been noted...

 THE INVISIBLE MAN